 - Compensation: Interns will be paid $9.50/hour.
 Organic produce from the farm is occasionally available during the growing season.

 - Schedule: Interns work full-time for 12-16 weeks.
-Internships are available for spring or fall (see chart below).
+Internships are available for spring or summer (see chart below).
 Start and end dates are somewhat flexible, as long as they land within the given timeframe.

 - Deadlines: Application deadlines are listed below.
 If you miss a deadline or are interested in an internship that does not meet the minimum duration, please contact us at email@example.com, as exceptions can sometimes be made based on the needs of Rodale Institute.

 |Internship Season||Timeframe||Application Deadline|

 - Cover letter (including dates of availability and contact information for 3 references)